Knowledge base

 This grabs the reader’s attention and guides them to the beginning of the text.

-Drop caps are used in most novels and can easily be added to add a touch more professionalism to your document
+Drop caps are used in most novels and can easily be added to add a touch more professionalism to your document.

 1Select the Insert tab.